AfzalivE/git-good-commit/README.md

 Git hook to help you write good commit messages.

+> Note: This fork allows setting custom subject line length and disabling the "wait for reply" behaviour.

 Validates commit messages conform to six of [the seven rules of a great git commit message](http://chris.beams.io/posts/git-commit/), plus a couple of extras:

 1. [Separate subject from body with a blank line](http://chris.beams.io/posts/git-commit/#separate)